pranjalworm/pranjalworm.github.io/photo-blog/gokarna.md

 <div class="post-image-wrapper">
   <img src="/images/man-on-phone.webp" class="post-image" alt="A man sitting on a log and talking on phone" />
   <div class="post-image-caption">
-    I like to imagine that the phone call went on for hours and hours.
+    I like to imagine the phone call went on for hours and hours.
   </div>
 </div>